iphyer/CV_InterviewProblems_Summary/ML_SystemDesign.md

 (1) Pull other data like hobby / post code/ address/ personal data (2) Train CNN to be able to differentiate twins, there shall be some thing different e.g. dress/ hair style etc.

-### 3. Design a model that should predict whether or not a patient will experience a heart attack within the next 5 years
+### 3. Design a model that predict Heart Attack Risk of a patient within the next 5 years

-Your are tasked to design a model that should predict whether or not a patient will experience a heart attack within the next 5 years.
+Your are tasked to Design a model that predict Heart Attack Risk of a patient within the next 5 years.

-**Basic Stats**

-* 100k images.
-* 2% have heart attack
-* patient data over a 5 year period.

-**Input**
+Input:
-- retina images of the left and right eyes
+* images of eyes ~ 100k images
-- binary variable indicating if a patient/image has experienced a heart attack
-- continuous variable indicating time (days) to heart attack (from time image was taken)

-**Output**
+* binary label of whether a patient experience a heart attack or not ~ only 2% of 50k patients have heart attacks
+* days to the heart attack if the patient did expereince a heart attack ~ only 2% of 50k patients have heart attacks

+Prediction Target
-- Probability of having a heart attack within the next 5 years
+* The heart attach Probabilty of a patient in the next 5 years
-- time (days) until heart attack
+* days to the next heart attach

 **Follow Up**

-Suppose clinical data is available like age, gender, ethnicity, smoking history, blood pressure.
-How would you incorporate clinical data with the retinal imaging data?
+Above cases is only image data, what about if we can get more clinical data like age, gender, blood pressure etc?
+How to add these data into your model and improve the performance of your model?

 **Answer**